 Let’s take a quick look at what happened in December.

 This is where our paychecks get deposited.
-All our income goes into this account, then gets transferred to the proper accounts as set by my budget.
+All our income goes into this account and then gets transferred to the proper accounts as set by my budget.
 I typically do the net worth report before transferring money to the appropriate accounts.

 We made a good amount in December, better than in November.
 This is what a higher-than-normal month looks like for us.
-The big increase in cash is largely due to emptying our Dependent Care FSA into our bank account and receiving an ‘extra’ paycheck.
+We had an increase in cash largely due to emptying our Dependent Care FSA into our bank account and each of us receiving an ‘extra’ paycheck.

-It’s now at the point where we could afford some fixer uppers.
+As I said last year, it’s now at the point where we can afford some fixer uppers.
 We have enough to buy a house and still have enough left over to renovate it.
-I’m starting to look, but whoknowns when we’ll pull the trigger.
+I’m starting to look, but who knows when we’ll pull the trigger?

 That means all our extra money from this month is going towards Roths, and you won’t see much of an increase in investment cash.